-Portmoak Moss is a Dragonfly Hotspot established in Scotland in 2014.
-It is owned by Woodland Trust Scotland and recent habitat management has greatly improved conditions for Dragonflies.
+Portmoak Moss is a Dragonfly Hotspot, established in 2014.
+It is owned by the Woodland Trust and has recently undergone peatland restoration work which will hopefully improve the habitat for Dragonflies in the future.

 Opening times, entry costs, facilities and directions